Suzanne Bober, president

 Mark Tompkins, vice president

 Mark Tompkins is an author, photographer, and businessperson.
 His debut novel, Last Days of Magic, is forthcoming in 2016 from Viking (a division of Penguin Random House).
 Rooted in mysticism, scripture, and dark magic, this novel blends biblical lore with Irish mythology in a tale that pits the Celtic faeries and other early creations against the Church of Rome and the ambitions of England’s Richard II.
 His prior books were nonfiction.
 Mark’s photography is in numerous collections worldwide including the Chinese National Photography Museum and the Museum of Fine Arts Houston.
-His history of successful entrepreneurial businesses now allows him to write fulltime.
-He lives in the Aspen area with his wife, Dr. Serena Koenig, a research physician whose work focuses on Haiti, and their twin daughters.
+His history of successful entrepreneurial businesses now allows him to write full time.
+He lives in the Aspen area with his wife, Serena, a research physician whose work focuses on Haiti, and their twin daughters.

 Elizabeth Mondry, treasurer